-Distinguished Committee members:
+Dear Distinguished Committee members:

-We respectfully submit this letter in advance of the Human Rights Committee's (the Committee) development of a List of Issues at its 107th session prior to its review of the United States' compliance with the International Covenant on Civil and Political Rights (ICCPR) at its 109th session.
+We respectfully submit this letter in advance of the Human Rights Committee's (the Committee) review of the United States' compliance with the International Covenant on Civil and Political Rights (ICCPR) at its 109th session.
 Equality Now and the Service Women's Action Network (SWAN) are writing to express our concern about the discrimination and inequality faced by women in the United States military.
 This letter will focus on continued violations against women and survivors of gender-based violence in the U.S. military, in particular the high rates of sexual assault and the inadequate remedies available to survivors of sexual assault, in violation of Articles 2(1) (non-discrimination), 2(3) (right to an effective remedy), 3 (equality between men and women) and 26 (equal protection under the law) of the ICCPR.

 Equality Now is an international human rights organization with ECOSOC status working to protect and promote the rights of women and girls worldwide since 1992, including through our membership network comprised of individuals and organizations in over 160 countries.
-SWAN is a non-partisan non-profit civil rights organization founded and led by women veterans that works to transform military culture by securing equal opportunity and freedom to serve without discrimination, harassment or assault; and to reform veterans' services to ensure high quality health care and benefits for women veterans and their families.
+SWAN is a nonpartisan non-profit civil rights organization founded and led by women veterans that works to transform military culture by securing equal opportunity and freedom to serve without discrimination, harassment or assault; and to reform veterans' services to ensure high quality health care and benefits for women veterans and their families.